shivgahlout/shivgahlout.github.io/README.md

 Personal website.
-The content like images, codes are personal and can not be used without permission.
+The content like personal images can not be used without permission.